-Obstructive sleep apnea (OSA) tends to be underdiagnosed as many adults believe nightly snoring is normal, when in reality it’s often a sign of airway blockage.
-Sleep dentistry can diagnose your OSA and provide a solution, such as a sleep apnea mask.
+Obstructive sleep apnea (OSA) tends to be underdiagnosed because many adults believe nightly snoring is normal, when in reality it’s often a sign of airway blockage.
+Sleep dentistry can help direct you to a sleep clinic that can diagnose your OSA and provide a solution, such as a sleep apnea mask.

 Book your consultation.